mattcarlotta/nvi/README.md

 owKBAQDZ2sX7pPoqRisTiuVcwXjyZiBvcDj0FlgHgiJjlLjmNjoPoqRosTouVoaV\
 3EthzxeIRx7pPoqR9sTiuVcwXjyZiBvcDj0FlgHgiJjlLjmNjoPoqRosTouVoaV\
 -----END RSA PRIVATE KEY-----
-# no backslash with just a new-line/EOF indicates the end of a multi-line value
+# no backslash with just a new-line/EOF indicates the end of a multiline value
 ```

 Interpolated keys resolve first from the shell environment and then from keys parsed earlier (including earlier `--files`).